Master Bedroom Makeover (Part One)

 - The Color

 The color was the part that would pull it all together.
 I used the same paint as my dresser, but this time I did distress it.
 I wanted Logan’s dresser to coordinate with mine, but also be distinguishably more masculine.
 I think I accomplished this with the pulls and distressed paint.
-The new legs make it slightly taller, but not noticeably, and it finally looks like it should have to begin with slimmer lines!
+The new legs make it slightly taller, but not noticeably, and it finally looks like it should have to begin with in my opinion!

 I have a few more updates in the works to really pull our master bedroom together, but the coordinating dressers have already done so much to update the room!
 I couldn’t be more happy!
-Stay tuned for our master bedroom makeover part two!
+Stay tuned for our master bedroom makeover part two: farmhouse storage bed!